asrivathsan/ONTbarcoder/README.md

 ## Installation
 #### Windows

-Current version: Unzip [ONTbarcoder2.1.5_win.zip](https://github.com/asrivathsan/ONTbarcoder/releases/download/2.1.3/ONTbarcoder2.1.5_win.zip) and double click on the executable.
+Current version: Unzip [ONTbarcoder2.2_win.zip](https://github.com/asrivathsan/ONTbarcoder/releases/download/2.1.3/ONTbarcoder2.2_win.zip) and double click on the executable.
 In default mode the output files are stored in the same directory as the executable.
 Windows has a character limit of path length as 256 characters.
 Therefore, please avoid placing the software deep inside the directory structure.
 Avoid spaces in folder names

 Older version: Unzip [ONTBarcoder_0.1.9_exe.win-amd64-2.7.zip](https://github.com/asrivathsan/ONTbarcoder/releases/download/0.1.9/ONTBarcoder_0.1.9_exe.win-amd64-2.7.zip) and double click on the executable.
 In default mode the output files are stored in the same directory as the executable

 #### Macintosh

-Use the DMG version [ONTbarcoder2.1.3.dmg](https://github.com/asrivathsan/ONTbarcoder/releases/download/2.1.3/ONTbarcoder2.1.3.dmg).
+Use the DMG version [ONTbarcoder2.2.dmg](https://github.com/asrivathsan/ONTbarcoder/releases/download/2.1.3/ONTbarcoder2.2.dmg).
 In some tests, it was noted that permissions can be an issue in Mac.
 Transferring the app to Applications folder and running worked smoothly.
-If however one faces permission issues please modify System Preferences > Security and Privacy > Full Disk Access.
+But you may have to right click and select open

 For older version of ONTbarcoder: Use the DMGs for the version corresponding to your Mac.
 We recommend using the upgraded Mac (macOS 11) and corresponding dmg file [ONTbarcoder_0.1.9_OS11.dmg](https://github.com/asrivathsan/ONTbarcoder/releases/download/0.1.9/ONTbarcoder_0.1.9_OS11.dmg).
 We have also compiled for older versions; [ONTbarcoder_0.1.9_OSX10_13.dmg](https://github.com/asrivathsan/ONTbarcoder/releases/download/0.1.9/ONTbarcoder_0.1.9_OSX10_13.dmg) has been tested in macOS 10.13 and 10.12.
 We would suggesting using this in first pass for 10.14/15